-The use coefficient of the gear motor is also known as the gear motor service factor or safety factor.
-It is so important that it is directly related to whether the gear motor can operate safely and smoothly.
-Therefore, the proper gear motor selection should be conducted according to the service condition.
+The use coefficient of the gear motors is also known as the gear motor service factor or safety factor.
+It is very important and is directly related to whether the gear motor can run safely and smoothly.
+Therefore, the appropriate gear motor should be selected according to service conditions.

 The formula for calculating the use coefficient of gear motor:

-As for the gear motor, the use coefficient is a key parameter, whose quality directly determines whether the gear motor can operate normally and effectively in the future so that we should pay more attention to the choice.
+The use coefficient in gear motors is a key parameter, and its quality directly determines whether the gear motor can run normally and effectively in the future, so more attention should be paid to the selection.